Why Pre-Approved Spend is the Ultimate Benchmark

 Next, you have to configure your policies in the system, set up your contracts, and your catalogs.
 Catalogs go a long way toward providing a consumer-like e-commerce experience that makes it easy for people to find what they want and requisition it.

 Finally, make sure that getting a requisition approved and turned into an PO is quick.
-This is critical to employee satisfaction and adoption of the system, which is why we also have a benchmark for req to PO time: 11.6 hours for best in class companies.
+This is critical to employee satisfaction and adoption of the system, which is why we also have a benchmark for req-to-PO time.
 Long approval chains are one of the biggest reasons for delays, so as you automate, give some thought to your approval chains.
-Automation helps you increase visibility

 Focus on Suppliers